-G. Bicycles, Pedestrians, Personal Conveyances and Motorized Devices
+G. Bicycles, Pedestrians, Micromobility and Other Personal Conveyances

-Bicyclists and pedestrians are frequently injured on streets and highways and constitute a substantial percentage of injuries and deaths from traffic collisions in many areas.
+Bicyclists, pedestrians and other non-motorized and low speed travelers are frequently injured on streets and highways.
+Pedestrians in particular constitute a substantial percentage of injuries and deaths from traffic collisions in many areas.
 The progress made in reducing traffic trauma in other areas has not been reflected in pedestrian and bicycle injuries which have been declining at a much slower rate.
 GHSA strongly supports bicycle riding and walking as fundamental means of transportation, not as alternative modes.
 Roadways, structures and facilities should include bicycle and pedestrian elements in their basic design.

 States should update crash reporting systems and practices to capture critical elements related to crashes involving bicycle riding and walking.
-GHSA urges states and communities to train law enforcement on traffic rules and roadway infrastructure designed for pedestrian and bicycle traffic, and to conduct education and enforcement campaigns to promote and enforce these laws, and to increase awareness of key infrastructure.
+GHSA urges states and communities to train law enforcement on traffic rules and roadway infrastructure designed for pedestrian and bicycle traffic, conduct education and enforcement campaigns to promote and enforce these laws, and increase awareness of key infrastructure.
+Generally, enforcement to protect non-motorized road users should focus on vehicle drivers.
+States should engage in data analysis to identify high-risk corridors and communities in order to allocate resources where most needed.